 - Cold Sore Medicine: Make a homemade lip treatment to quickly get rid of cold sores.

-- Itch Relief: Apply oil directly to affected area.
+- Itch Relief: Apply oil directly to the affected area.

 - Motion Sickness: Add several drops to your collar before travel or on a piece of fabric to lay in the car.
 For children add a few drops to their car seat or blanket.

-- Peppermint Scented Sensory Bin: Use peppermint essential oil to turn boring pasta into fun kids sensory activity.
-See safety note below
+- Peppermint Scented Sensory Bin: Use peppermint essential oil to turn boring pasta into a fun kids' sensory activity.
+See the safety note below

-- Sinusitis: Massage a drop or two around sinus area (avoid eyes) you can also inhale straight from the bottle.
+- Sinusitis: Massage a drop or two around the sinus area (avoid eyes) or you can also inhale straight from the bottle.